Parmesan Cheese

 |---|---|---|

-| Calcium | ~1184 mg | Very high calcium concentration per gram; even 5 g provides ~59 mg (6% DV); highly bioavailable due to low oxalate matrix. |
+| Calcium | ~1184 mg | Very high concentration; even 5 g provides ~59 mg (6% DV); highly bioavailable due to low oxalate matrix |

-| Protein | ~35.7 g | Highly digestible whey and casein peptides formed during long aging; PDCAAS ~1.0 for isolated fractions. |
+| Protein | ~35.7 g | Highly digestible whey and casein peptides formed during long aging; PDCAAS ~1.0 for isolated fractions |

-| Glutamate (free) | ~1.2 g | One of the highest natural glutamate concentrations of any food; responsible for intense umami allowing very small amounts to significantly flavour dishes. |
+| Glutamate (free) | ~1.2 g | One of the highest natural glutamate concentrations of any food; responsible for intense umami at very small doses |